iam-dev/iam-dev/README.md

 👨‍💻 - IaM a ZK-, Solidity- and Web3 &#60;DEV&#62;, learning Rust and Cryptography.

-Also a DevOps Engineer, Business Analist, Oracle EBS Consultant and Certified ScrumMaster.

 ### 🚀 Skills

 #### ⌨ Programming Languages: